top of page

 b) Affiliation details: department, institution / hospital, city, state (if relevant), country.

-2. Abstract Title – limited to 25 Words in UPPER CASE
+2. Abstract title – limited to 25 Words in UPPER CASE

 3. Abstract text – limited to 250 words